Think Pair ShareAlso known as: turn and talk, Think-Pair-Square

-- allows teachers to change a traditionally whole class discussion into a more manageable and personalised activity
+- allows educators to change a traditional whole class discussion into a more manageable and inclusive activity where all students are given an opportunity to respond

 - can be modified to 'Think-Pair-Square' for groups of four, where after 'Pair', partners 'Square' with another pair to discuss their ideas.